rackerlabs/technical-blog/_posts/2019-10-17-secure-sensitive-data-in-oracle.md

 #### No redaction

-This is how you display the data if no redaction is used:
+If no redaction is used, you display the data with the following statements:

     ALTER SESSION SET NLS_DATE_FORMAT='DD-MON-YYYY';
     COLUMN credit_card format 0000000000000000